 Yes!
 Each group of students assigned to a mentor will get access to a dedicated channel to communicate, share and receive feedback from their mentor and classmates.

 You’ll also get the opportunity to be a part of the larger community of MoGraph Mentor’s alumni and students of our workshops.

 We use Slack to help us set up this forum.

-We close our open enrollment two weeks before the start of a semester.
+We close our open enrollment one week before the start of a semester.
 Be sure to subscribe to the mailing list to get updates throughout each enrollment period.

 Yes!
 Many of our students have full time jobs and we work around business hours (see time commitment question above).
 We only ask that you make your course work a priority.